protesilaos/my-website/_codelog/2026-08-29-emacs-completion-preview-mode.md

 ---
-title:"Emacs: completion-preview-mode and the Completions buffer (Emacs 31)"
+title: "Emacs: completion-preview-mode and the Completions buffer (Emacs 31)"
 excerpt: "The built-in completion-preview-mode combines nicely with the Completions buffer.
 This is excellent in Emacs 31."
 layout: vlog
 mediaid: "8V4ZyEL_i-s"